Connection speeds are measured in megabits per second (Mbps).

 Users at this speed say they do notice the increase in speed.
 Web sites drop right into the browser and your interaction with web-based applications (like the BigMarker conference room) and cloud services will be much quicker.
-Will help you interact with more complex online applications like remote education services, videoconferencing, telemedicine, and high definition Internet TV.
+Will help you interact with more complex online applications like remote education services, videoconferencing, screen sharing, telemedicine, and high definition Internet TV.

 If you have a number of devices connected to your network and want to use them at the same time without delays, this may be the speed for you.
 With the explosion of electronic products that can be connected to the Internet, keeping them all working at peak performance is going to be an increasing challenge.
 Multiple simultaneous connections will require this level of service.